lexgrezlak/quizlet-bot/README.md

 #### write.js

-Go to Quizlet site, log in and go to WRITE mode.
+Go to quizlet.com, log in and go to WRITE mode.
 When you are there, copy code from write.js and paste it into JavaScript Console (F12 shortcut on Google Chrome - Windows)

 #### micromatch.js